The Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.

 Playbooks remain accessible from the contract type settings:

-• Click on the Review tab to see the playbook associated with it or create one from this tab.
+Click on the Review tab to view and manage the associated playbook.

 Use a Playbook during review (user side)

-When a user launches the review of a contract, the behavior depends on the configuration:
+When a user launches a contract review, the behavior depends on the configuration:

-• If no playbook is linked: at the time of review, the user will be able to choose from the list of available playbooks (internal or Tomorro standard).
+If no playbook is linked: at the time of review, the user can choose from the list of available playbooks (internal or Tomorro standard).